ahdoy888/weddin_react/README.md

 ## User Stories
 1. Natigate to '/' and see the Home page only.
--Link to (Modal)"Log In" and "Sign Up"
+-User can go to Register New User or "Log In" and "Sign Up"

 2. Sign up for an account.
+-Email, Name and Password.

 3. Login in to their account

-4. Redirect to the home page after log in
-5. Profile can see their name and join date
+4. Profile can see their name and join date

-6. Header include "Log Out" if they log in
+5. Header include "Log Out" if they log in

-7. Link to "Log in" and "Sign Up" if they're logged out
+6. Link to "Log in" and "Sign Up" if they're logged out

-8. See the post with comments
+7. See the post with comments

-9. Create a new post and edit or delete post
+8. Create a new post and edit or delete post

-10. Delete comment
+9. View Post and Comment only if User log out